catspeed-cc/invidious/README.md

 This branch has the uptime & loadavg patch from myself (mooleshacat) which if enabled in the config, will show the uptime and/or loadavg on the page.
 Please note, if everyone can see your uptime or loadavg, so could a theoretical attacker.
 This may or may not be a good idea, you be the judge.

-## branding, custom status link, custom freetube help link & custom donation link notes
+## branding, status link, freetube help link & donation link notes

 You can change in the config:
 - enable/disable catspeed branding